 The THSC Watchmen are a team of homeschool graduates who work and reside in Austin during each Texas legislative session.
-They serve alongside THSC as legislative watchdogs as the only organization that works full-time in Austin during each session to protect the rights of the homeschooling community and Texas families.
-The team spends countless hours advancing family rights and homeschool freedoms for Texas families.
+They serve as legislative watchdogs for THSC, the only organization that works full-time in Austin during each session to protect the rights of the homeschool community and Texas families.
+The team spends countless hours advocating for family rights and homeschool freedoms.

-The THSC Watchmen program is a rigorous training platform that launches individuals into positions of influence around the state and country.
-Of the 16 THSC Watchmen from 2013, 2015, and 2017:
+The THSC Watchmen program is a rigorous training platform that launches individuals into positions of influence across the state and country.
+Of the 16 THSC Watchmen from 2013, 2015, 2017 and 2019:

-- Three Watchmen are in law school or preparing for law school.
+- Five are in law school or are preparing for law school.

-- Three Watchmen are now on the THSC staff in the Policy department.
+- Two are now on staff with THSC in the Public Policy Department.

-Every day during the five-month session, the THSC Watchmen canvas legislative offices, negotiate language changes in bills, solicit support for good legislation that promotes homeschooling and family rights, and opposes legislation that would negatively impact homeschoolers and families.
+Every day during the five-month session, the THSC Watchmen canvas legislative offices, negotiate language changes in bills, solicit support for good legislation that promotes homeschooling and family rights, and work to block legislation that would negatively impact homeschoolers and families.

 - Opposing bad legislation that would have compromised the rights of Texas families.

-- The Parent-Child Protection Act to protect innocent families from CPS intrusion.
+- The Child Trauma Protection Act to protect innocent families from CPS intrusion.

 - The Family Unity Act to restore family rights and close loopholes hurting Texas families.

-- The Tim Tebow Bill to allow homeschool students to participate in UIL activities with public school peers.
+- The UIL Equal Access Bill to allow homeschool students to participate in University Interscholastic League activities with public school students.

-In 2015, the THSC Watchmen rallied with other advocates to successfully petition the Governor for a veto of SB 359, a bill which would have allowed hospitals to forcibly detain children against their will and against their parents’ will.
+In 2015, the THSC Watchmen rallied with other advocates to successfully petition Governor Greg Abbott for a veto of SB 359, a bill which would have allowed hospitals to forcibly detain children against their will and against the will of their parents.

-In 2017, The THSC Watchmen caught and fixed a bill which would have allowed CPS to visit innocent families monthly based solely on whether they displayed “risk factors” of potentially committing an offense in the future.
-Income level was specifically mentioned in the bill.
+In 2017, the THSC Watchmen caught and fixed HB 1549 which would have allowed CPS to visit innocent families monthly based solely on whether they displayed “risk factors” of potentially committing a future offense.
+The bill specifically mentioned income level as one of those factors.

-Our success during recent Texas legislative sessions has earned us a reputation at the Capitol as an effective lobby team with a well-coordinated, gracious and principled approach—even on controversial issues.
+Our success during recent Texas legislative sessions has earned us a reputation at the Capitol as an effective lobbying team with a well-coordinated, gracious and principled approach—even on controversial issues.